jseto/web-wish-to-go/src/posts/stories/joanna.md

 >
 > Don't miss my articles about what to see there.
 >
+> The best hotel I stayed was at Wonders Hotel.
+The people there was so nice.
+You can follow this link to book at this hotel.
+>
 > I was in Wonderland at the same time of the year as you will be.
 I got a sunburn there because the sun hits very strong now.
 I recommend buying the sunblock before you go.
 >
 > You can find a link below where you can buy a good quality sunblock and also get the same travel insurance that I get when I'm travelling abroad.